July 16, 2021

 The original underground mine at Luscar in the Cardinal Divide opens.

 The Galt Mine, Alberta’s first large-scale mine, opens in 1882, near Coalbanks, later renamed Lethbridge.
-A number of other mines open in Lethbridge, Medicine Hat, Canmore and Edmonton through the 1880s.
+A number of other mines opened in the valley of the Crowsnest River between Lundbreck and Coleman, in what is now the Municipality of Crowsnest Pass, Lethbridge, Medicine Hat, Canmore, Edmonton, Black Diamond, Nordegg-Brazeau, Mountain Park and Cadomin and in Coal Branch south of Hinton through the 1880s.
 Larger mines start opening in the 1890s in the Crowsnest Pass.
 Coal quickly becomes the primary source of energy in Alberta.
+Some of these mines lasted only a few years but many immigrants coming to Western Canada were finding jobs with mines producing coal to heat homes and to feed “iron horses” on the railways.

 The first commercial coal mine in Alberta is established along the banks in the Belly River in Lethbridge in the mid 1870s.